thibaudclement/cs269i/docs/lecture-4.md

 However, suppose now that you are playing against a "dog driver":

 - You don't trust the dog to be rational.
-- You don't trust the dog to follow the correlating device (the spotlight signal).
+- You don't trust the dog to follow the correlating device (the traffic light signal).
 - You wait... so the dog can go.

 **Conclusion:** The dog is better than you at the Intersection Game.
 More generally, committing to a strategy gives power.